This article was updated on January 13th, 2022

-Old dog anxiety can come on slowly over time, or appear seemingly out of nowhere.
+Old dog anxiety can come on slowly over time or appear seemingly out of nowhere.
+It could manifest during the day, or during the night.

-Even if Fido has always been a confident, happy dog, when he reaches his senior years it won’t be unusual for him to begin to show anxious behavior.
+Even if Fido has always been a confident, happy dog, it won’t be unusual for him to begin to show anxious behavior when he reaches his senior years.

 Symptoms of Anxiety In Dogs